GetMATFit

 Yes!
 MAT addresses:

-Example: A weak glute medius (hip stabilizer) often leads to knee/low back pain.
+Example: A weak glute medius (lateral hip stabilizer) often leads to knee/low back pain.
 MAT reactivates it before strengthening.

 No, not necessarily.
-MAT uses gentle pressure and avoids painful stimuli to prevent further inhibition.
+MAT uses gentle palpation pressure to prevent further inhibition.
 Another consideration is the amount of inflammation within your body.

 Greg Roskopf (1990s), blending biomechanics, neurology, and manual therapy.
 Used by NFL, NBA, and MLB teams.